kaito-nakatani/shraito/_tabs/qa.md

 Please let us know of any dietary restrictions or allergies when you RSVP.
 We'll try our best to accommodate all dietary needs.

 **Is there a dress code?
 Can I shop for Indian clothes?**
-There are attire recommendations below each event on the events page.
+There are attire recommendations below each event on the [Events](/tabs/events.html) page.
 These are certainly not required and are just suggestions.
-If you are interested in purchasing Indian clothes here are two streets in Bangalore where there are multiple shops that you can check out, such as:
+If you are interested in purchasing Indian clothes, here are two streets in Bangalore where there are multiple shops that you can check out:

 {:.slim}
 - Commercial Street, and